 Each District site is required to designate a School COVID-19 Task Force that ensures that safety protocols are observed and that education is provided to staff, families and students.
 The leader of the COVID-19 Task Force is the principal or site administrator.
 The COVID-19 Compliance Officer role, who acts as liaison to the Los Angeles County Department of Public Health (LACDPH), may be filled by the principal/site administrator, or it can be assigned to a designee.
 When selecting COVID-19 Task Force members, schools should include staff members who are reporting to work and represent the breadth of the school community including representatives from the various labor unions.
-The School Nurse and Plant Manager must be members of the COVID-19 Task Force if assigned to the site.
-Members of the COVID-19 Task Force and the CovID-19 Task Force and the School compliance Officer must be listed on the Site-Specific Planning Form (page 3).
+The School Nurse and Plant Manager must be members of the COVID-19 Compliance Task Force.
+Members of the COVID-19 Task Force and the Compliance Officer must be listed on the Site-Specific Planning Form (page 3).

-Every positive COVID-19 case connected to a school or office requires home isolation for people who are not exempt per LACDPH protocol.
-A list of students and/or employees with exposure to the case while infectious must also be generated.
+Every positive COVID-19 case connected to a school or office requires home isolation for people who are not exempt per LACDPH protocol and generating a list of students and/or employees with exposure to the case while infectious.
 Infectious is defined as two days before symptoms first appeared until the time they are no longer required to isolate.
 A person with a positive COVID-19 test but no symptoms is considered infectious from 2 days before their test was taken until 10 days after their test.
-Exposure is defined as being within the same indoor airspace with an infected person for 15 cumulative minutes or more over a 24-hour period, even if face masks are worn.
+Exposure is defined as being within 6 feet of a COVID case for more than 15 cumulative minutes within a 24-hour period, even if non-medical face masks are worn.
 Unprotected contact with body fluids or secretions of a COVID case is also considered exposure.
-In large indoor airspaces, those considered may be limited to the following: